lauvin06/lauvin06/README.md

 I am Lauvindra Raj

-I'm a Mechanical Engineering Graduate who have the passion towards technologies.I'm a Python and Machine Learning self learner.
+I'm a Mechanical Engineering Graduate who have the passion towards technologies.I'm a Data Science Intern who's exploring of Data Science and Machine Learning.Self Leaner XD.

 - 📫 How to reach me https://www.linkedin.com/in/lauvindra-raj.